NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

 \subsection{Additional Experiments}

 We show more experiments with Google-F1.
-We choose Google-F1 because it has both read-write and read-only transactions while Facebook-TAO only has read-only transactions.
+We chose Google-F1 because it has both read-write and read-only transactions, while Facebook-TAO only has read-only transactions and non-transactional writes.

-\paragraph{Varying write fractions.} Figure~\ref{fig:wf} shows the throughput when we increase the write fraction up to $30\%$.
-Each system is ran at \tld$75\%$ load according to Figure~\ref{fig:spanner-perf}.
+\paragraph{Varying write fractions.} Figure~\ref{fig:wf} shows the throughput while increasing the write fraction.
+Each system is run at \tld$75\%$ load according to Figure~\ref{fig:spanner-perf}.
 The y-axis is the throughput normalized to the maximum throughput of each system during the experiment.
-The higher write fraction, the more conflicts in the system.
-The results show that the \sstxrw is most resilient to conflict increases because \sstxrw can exploit more concurrency in those conflicting but naturally consistent transactions, i.e., \sstx has fewer aborts.
-In contrast, other protocols may falsely abort transactions due to failed validation (dOCC) or lock unavailability (d2PL variants). \sstx's read-only transactions are more likely to abort when writes increase because frequent writes cause the client to have stale knowledge of the most recently executed writes on each server; as a result, \sstx{} must abort the reads to avoid \inversion{}.
+The higher the write fraction, the more conflicts in the system.
+The results show that \sstxrw is most resilient to conflicts because \sstxrw can exploit more concurrency in those conflicting but naturally consistent transactions, i.e., \sstx has fewer aborts.
+In contrast, other protocols may falsely abort transactions due to failed validation (dOCC) or lock unavailability (d2PL variants). \sstx's read-only transactions are more likely to abort when writes increase because frequent writes cause the client to have stale knowledge of the most recently executed writes on each server; as a result, \sstx{} must abort the reads to avoid timestamp inversion.

-\paragraph{Comparing with serializable systems.} Figure~\ref{fig:ser} compares \sstx with MVTO and TAPIR-CC which provide serializability, under Google-F1. \sstx outperforms TAPIR-CC because \sstx has fewer messages with its read-only transaction protocol.
+\paragraph{Comparing with serializable systems.} Figure~\ref{fig:ser} compares \sstx with MVTO and TAPIR-CC, which provide serializability, under Google-F1. \sstx outperforms TAPIR-CC because \sstx has fewer messages with its read-only transaction protocol.
 MVTO and \sstx have similar performance under low and medium load because they have the same number of messages and RTTs.
-Under high load, MVTO outperforms \sstx when many read-only transactions in \sstx are aborted, while MVTO never aborts reads because it is allowed to read stale versions while \sstx must read the most recent version and handle \inversion{}.
-That is, MVTO presents a performance upper bound for strictly serializable systems, and \sstx{} closely matches the upper bound.
+Under high load, MVTO outperforms \sstx when many read-only transactions in \sstx are aborted: MVTO never aborts reads because it is allowed to read stale versions, whereas \sstx must read the most recent version and handle timestamp inversion.
+In this sense, MVTO presents a performance upper bound for strictly serializable systems, and \sstx{} closely matches the upper bound.